Flour de Liz

 Liz Pollio

-A soft and flavorful cookie dough wrapped around a chocolate creme egg and baked into a gooey stuffed cookie!
+A soft and flavorful one-bowl cookie dough wrapped around a whole Cadbury Creme Egg and baked into a gooey stuffed Easter cookie!

 5 from 1 vote